My Engineering Portfolio

 -

-60,000+ legally blind students were isolated from their learning communities during the COVID-19 Pandemic
+60,000+ legally blind students were isolated from learning communities during the pandemic

 -

-Current market solutions are very expensive or require extensive braille knowledge
+Current market solutions are very expensive and require extensive braille knowledge

 Objective